KOBB (AM)

-KOBB (1230 kHz) is an AM radio station licensed to serve Bozeman, Montana, United States.
-The station's license is held by Desert Mountain Broadcasting Licenses LLC.
+KOBB (1230 kHz) was an AM radio station licensed to serve Bozeman, Montana, United States.
+The station's license was held by Desert Mountain Broadcasting Licenses LLC.
+It operated from 1949 to 2026.

-Programming

-KOBB broadcasts a sports talk format as a nominally full-time affiliate of the ESPN Radio network.
-KOBB also airs the syndicated The Dan Patrick Show on weekday afternoons.
-The station also broadcasts play-by-play for the Belgrade Bandits, an American Legion Baseball team, as well as Belgrade High School Panther football and boys and girls' basketball.

 History

 Beginning

 The station began regular operations on September 14, 1949, broadcasting to Bozeman, Montana, with 250 watts of power on a frequency of 1230 kHz.
-The station was assigned the KBMN call sign by the Federal Communications Commission.
+The station was assigned the KBMN call sign by the Federal Communications Commission (FCC).
 Under the ownership of the Penn Engineering Company, KBMN was led by G. Norman Penwell as company president, Gerald E. Tyo as program director, and Jack Penwell as chief engineer.

 The original KBMN radio studios were located in a building in the northern part of Bozeman next to its original broadcast tower site on North 7th Avenue.
 The original tower was torn down in 1992 and the studio building now serves as a small casino.

 New owners

 Dale G. Moore acquired Penn Engineering, license holder of KBMN, in June 1958.
 Moore served as the station's general manager while Harold "Hal" Phelps took over both program director and news director duties at KBMN.
 In 1962, the FCC granted the station authorization to increase the strength of its daytime signal to 1,000 watts while keeping the nighttime signal at the previous 250 watts.

 Penn Engineering sold KBMN outright to William A. Merrick who formed a new company called KBMN, Inc., to serve as the license holder.
 Merrick served as company president and general manager of KBMN while Ray Styles assumed the program director role.
 Hal Phelps stayed on as news director and had regained the program director duties by the end of the 1960s.

 Throughout the 1970s, KBMN broadcast a mix of middle of the road and contemporary music.
 The station was acquired by Western Media, Inc., in a transaction that was consummated on September 1, 1975.
 Len Kehl became the station's general manager while Don Tuggle handled both program director and music director duties.